ThatCooperLewis/nixos-config/impure-commands.md

 ## Unpure Commands

+This line must be added to `configuration.nix` for Flakes to be recognized:

+        nix.settings.experimental-features = [ "nix-command" "flakes" ];

 These commands needed to be run separately before Nix could do its thing.
 Maybe one day I'll figure out how to import/link them properly

 - `home-manager` needed to be added to nix-channel